 - antihistamine medication to control itching, such as diphenhydramine (Benadryl)

-- antibiotics to heal any infections and prevent further ones due to repeated scratching
+- antibiotics to heal infections and prevent other infections cause by repeated scratching

 - steroid cream to help relive itching and swelling

 If you have scabies, follow these tips to prevent the infestation from spreading:

 - Wash your clothing, towels, and bedding in hot water that’s at least 122°F (50°C).